ibm-cloud-docs/containers/cs_cluster_scaling.md

 ## Updating the cluster autoscaler Helm chart
 {: #ca_helm_up}

 You can update the existing cluster autoscaler Helm chart to the latest version.
-To check your current Helm chart version, run `helm ls | grep cluster-autoscaler`.
+To check your current Helm chart version, run `helm list| grep cluster-autoscaler`.
 {: shortdesc}

 Updating to the latest Helm chart from version 1.0.2 or earlier?
 [Follow these instructions](#ca_helm_up_102).